-According to the official WordPress stats, only 42.3% WordPress sites are using the latest version (4.9.x).
+According to the official WordPress stats, only 42.3% of WordPress sites are using the latest version (4.9.x).
 All previous versions can be vulnerable and might result in getting hacked.
 In the above example of SQL Injection vulnerability, you see, all the sites that are below the latest version are vulnerable to the discovered vulnerability.
 If your site got hacked, I hope, you know who will be responsible!

-PHP, the backend of WordPress has been improved a lot within the last few years.
+PHP, the backend of WordPress has been improved a lot over the last few years.
 A lot of patches and performance oriented changes have been made.
 But still, more than 40% of WordPress users are using PHP 5.6 that can be one of the factors for SQL Injection in WordPress.

-Note: If your WordPress hosting does not support the latest versions of PHP, it’s time to switch the host immediately to a hosting that supports latest versions of PHP like Cloudways.
+Note: If your WordPress hosting does not support the latest versions of PHP, it’s time to switch the host immediately to a managed WordPress cloud hosting that supports latest versions of PHP like Cloudways.

 WordPress Theme & Plugins